Eyeless in Gaza (band): 1993-2014: full reformation and continued work

+2016-present: retrospective releases and further albums

-In 2016, both the 2CD compilation Picture the Day: A Career Retrospective 1981–2016 and Eyeless In Gaza's eighteenth album Sun Blues were released to positive reviews.
-The latter album was given four stars out of five in Mojo magazine and another critic, reviewing both releases, wrote: "It takes some time to truly ‘hear’ the layers and complexities of this album, in the same way it takes time to grasp the width, breath and achievement of Eyeless In Gaza’s musical history.
-But time spent will be rewarded: Eyeless In Gaza remain one of the most accomplished and interesting bands to have emerged from the music-making underground post punk and postpunk."
+In 2016, both the 2CD compilation Picture the Day: A Career Retrospective 1981–2016 and Eyeless in Gaza's eighteenth album Sun Blues were released to positive reviews.
+The latter album was given four stars out of five in Mojo magazine and another critic, reviewing both releases, wrote: "It takes some time to truly ‘hear’ the layers and complexities of this album, in the same way it takes time to grasp the width, breath and achievement of Eyeless in Gaza's musical history.
+But time spent will be rewarded: Eyeless in Gaza remain one of the most accomplished and interesting bands to have emerged from the music-making underground."

-Having opted to withdraw from their already sparse live appearances, Eyeless in Gaza concentrated on "twilight music" for 2018's Winter Sang in order to pursue "a rich abandonment, a core fragility... blasted through with folk/kosmiche rock sonics – stinging and soothing at one and the same time."
-Forty years after their formation, Eyeless in Gaza released Ink Horn/One Star in January 2020.
+Having opted to withdraw from their already sparse live appearances, Eyeless in Gaza concentrated on "twilight music" for 2018's Winter Sang.
+Forty years after their formation, Eyeless in Gaza released their twentieth album Ink Horn/One Star in January 2020.

+In 2022 Cherry Red released the 5 cd box set Skeletal Framework - The Cherry Red Recordings 1981-1986, curated by Bates and Becker and thematically divided over five discs of "Rock and Rhythmic", "Pop Tunes etc", "Approximate Ballads and Similar", "Atmos-songs" and "Experiments and Improv".